 What I Need

 Stewart Myers plays Mellotron on two tracks, with strings on The Blinds and strings and choir on John Brown, sounding wobbly enough to be real, which is nowhere near enough to make it worth hearing this tedious album.
-They released an EP, Seed, the same year, Myers credited again, although, given that its lead-off track is John Brown, it may actually have no other Mellotronic input.
+They released an EP, Seed, the same year, Myers credited again, although, given that its lead-off track is John Brown and the rest of it's live, I'm sure it has no other Mellotronic input.

 2nd (1973, 41.33) ***½/½First Communication

 In the Silence of the Morning Sunrise